Abraham Lincoln famously said that anyone could handle adversity, but to test a man’s character truly, give him power.

 וְלֹא-נָשָׂא אֹתָם הָאָרֶץ, לָשֶׁבֶת יַחְדָּו: כִּי-הָיָה רְכוּשָׁם רָב, וְלֹא יָכְלוּ לָשֶׁבֶת יַחְדָּו. וַיְהִי-רִיב, בֵּין רֹעֵי מִקְנֵה-אַבְרָם, וּבֵין, רֹעֵי מִקְנֵה-לוֹט; – The land was not able to bear them dwelling together; because their assets were so great.
 There was strife between the herdmen of Abram’s cattle and the herdmen of Lot’s cattle… (13:6,7)

-The Malbim explains that people who can agree on principles can figure out a way to work together.
+The Malbim observes that people who can agree on basic fundamental principles can figure out a way forward.
+Avraham wanted to return to his roots, whereas Lot wanted to accumulate more – there was no way for them to work together anymore.
 Lot’s fortune had changed him, and Avraham’s had not.
-Avraham wanted to return to his roots, whereas Lot just wanted to accumulate more – there was no way for them to work together anymore.
 The assets had become a burden – כָּבֵד מְאֹד, בַּמִּקְנֶה, בַּכֶּסֶף וּבַזָּהָב.

 R’ Jonathan Sacks teaches that tribulations unite us, but our real test comes in times of plenty and security.